Use the Ballot Status webpage to see if your voted absentee ballot has been received in our office.

 Saturday immediately preceding Election Day 8:00 a.m. – 12:00 noon

 Monday prior to the election until 5:00 p.m. – Last Day to Vote Absentee In-Person

 By Mail Absentee Voting

-Voters can request a ballot to be mailed to them by completing a Request for Absentee Ballot form below and returning it to the County Clerk’s Office.
+Voters can request a ballot to be mailed to them by completing the Request for Absentee Ballot form below.
 The request will be processed and a ballot will be mailed at the request of the voter.
 A return envelope and directions for voting the ballot are provided.

 A signature is required on an absentee ballot request, by law.

 Relatives within the second degree (spouse, parent, child, etc.) may request an absentee ballot on behalf of a voter who wishes to vote absentee, but the request must be made by the relative in-person in the County Clerk’s Office only.

 (Military and/or Overseas voters may request and receive an absentee ballot online by logging in to the Military and Overseas Voting Access Portal or by email by submitting a Federal Post Card Application to the County Clerk’s Office.)